AlexAegis/auth/libs/jwt/readme.md

 # JWT

+> gzipped cost ~9.39kb

-This package handles common JWT handling, like adding the access token to requests **and automatically refreshing it when needed**.
+Handles common JWT use-cases, like adding the access token to requests **and automatically refreshing it when needed**.

-It consists of a Module with two configurable Interceptors, and a helper service to access your parsed and typed tokens.
+It consists of a `JwtModule` with two configurable Interceptors, and a helper service to access your parsed and typed tokens.

+It also provides a way to handle cases where a refresh cannot happen (For example: both token expired) with a redirection (As thats the most common recovery method) or a completely custom function for more advanced use-cases.

 ## Usage